Ashoka University: Reputation

-Ashoka University is known for scholarship in the international community.
 In 2017, the university was awarded 'University of the Year' (in existence for less than 10 years) and recognised for 'Excellence in Internationalization,' at the 4th Federation of Indian Chambers of Commerce and Industry (FICCI) Higher Education Excellence Awards 2017.

 In 2019, EducationWorld ranked Ashoka University 2nd in top 100 private universities in India.

 In September 2020, the Department of Economics was ranked number 1 in India out of 239 Institutions (and 31st in Asia out of 1539 institutions) according to Research Papers in Economics (RePEc) - the international database of economics research which covers 8198 institutions and 60355 registered authors worldwide.

 Further in 2020, the World Digital Awards 2020 was awarded to Ashoka for Organisational Excellence in Education.
 The university was also among 12 universities to get E-Learning Excellence for Academic Digitisation (E-LEAD) certification from QS IAUGE.

-In the same year, the Economics Department of the university ranked at number 1 (#1 of 239 institutions) in India, and in the top 12.5% in Asia (at #31 of 1539 institutions), according to the international database RePEc, which covers 8198 institutions and 60355 registered authors worldwide.
-In the QS World University Rankings 2022, Ashoka was ranked in the Top 30 universities in India and the Top 250 universities in Asia.
+In 2024, Ashoka University secured the top spot in Indian Institutional Ranking Framework (IIRF) rankings for private universities.

+In 2025, the QS World University Rankings ranked the university 345th in Asia.